 The Dialogues on Historical Justice and Memory Network:

-- provides a forum for announcing opportunities for collaboration, fellowships, scholarships and conferences on issues of historical justice and memory
+- provides a forum for announcing opportunities for collaboration, fellowships, scholarships and conferences on issues of historical justice and memory;

-- publishes reviews of books and exhibitions, and conference reports
+- publishes reviews of books and exhibitions, and conference reports;

-- profiles relevant websites
+- profiles relevant networks and online resources;

 The Dialogues encourages interdisciplinary and transnational research on issues relating to the memorialization and historicization of conflicts and historic wrongs, historical and transitional justice, the promotion of sustainable peace and participatory democracy, and reconciliation and historical dialogue.
 It aims to facilitate the exchange of knowledge across the divides of academic institutions, disciplines and fields, of national and local contexts, and of theory and practice.